 To enable more robust people risk assessments, we created a Title Classifier that connects with Active Directory to understand employee job function and seniority.
 Because directory titles tend to be short, the attention of transformers may not seem necessary.
 However, the transformers allow Title Classifier to leverage the position and context of title components.
 For example, “manager” takes on different functions in the title “product manager” than in “manager, marketing”.

 Transformers can process text of varying lengths from job titles to entire emails.
 In fact, they’re particularly well-suited for processing emails because they can effectively handle sequences of variable length and capture complex relationships between words in the sequence.
 That makes them ideal for processing the complex and diverse structures that exist in freeform email text.

 Proofpoint is using transformers to improve NLP tasks, and we’ve also created novel models to better process the language of malware.
 One such example is a tool for campaign discovery codenamed CampDisco.
-While LLMs like BERT and GPT have revolutionized NLP, they rely on rigid tokenizer models.
-By using a custom tokenizer for malware forensics, we created a smaller and more performant neural network that accurately clusters malware campaigns.
+While LLMs like BERT and GPT have revolutionised NLP, they rely on rigid tokeniser models.
+By using a custom tokeniser for malware forensics, we created a smaller and more performant neural network that accurately clusters malware campaigns.

 CampDisco also demonstrates a tenant of ML at Proofpoint: Humans and machine learning are better together.
 CampDisco is a tool the Proofpoint threat research team uses to better understand the threat landscape and accelerate our time to detection.

 Figure 2.
-An example of the CampDisco custom tokenizer in action.
+An example of the CampDisco custom tokeniser in action.

 How to create robust ML at scale